udacity/create-your-own-adventure/english/turing-test/turing-test.md

-After realizing that the marshmallow may be self-aware, you want to confirm your suspision by delivering a turing test.
+After realizing that the marshmallow may be self-aware, you want to confirm your suspision by delivering a Turing test.

 You scream inside the belly of the beast "Hello!
 What do you call yourself?"